 Attorneys should be quoting you a fair fee to begin with.
 If an attorney is willing to negotiate that fee to a lower amount, be concerned that that’s the same lawyer willing to negotiate your case to a lower amount and not make sure you get paid what’s fair.
 So, an attorney who stands firm by their fee will stand firm by the value of your case.

-Our fee agreements are very short, concise, and in writing, given to you at the end of the meeting.
-You’ll have a contract in hand and know exactly what your fees will be and how they will be calculated.
+Our fee agreements are very short, concise, and in writing, and they are given to you at the end of the meeting.
+You’ll have a contract and know exactly what your fees will be and how they will be calculated.